EthicalSource/ethicalsource.dev/README.md

 ## Translating

-We're always looking for new localizations of the Ethical Source Definition and are thankful to the volunteers who spend their time on translations.
+We're always looking for new localizations of the Ethical Source Principles and are thankful to the volunteers who spend their time on translations.

 If you are interested in doing a translation, please follow these steps:

 1. Fork the repository and make a branch for your translation.
 1. If it's a new language, add it to `config.toml`, with a localized name and language code/optional region (e.g. `pt` or `pt-br`).
-1. To start from the English version, copy the contents of `definition.md`
+1. To start from the English version, copy the contents of `principles.md`
-1. Create a markdown file with your translation in `content/definition.LANGUAGECODE.md`.
+1. Create a markdown file with your translation in `content/principles.LANGUAGECODE.md`.
 1. Open a pull request.
 1. We will put out a call to have one or more other native speakers review the translation.
 1. Collaborate until the translation is satisfactory.